 Percival River, Prince Edward Island (Photo by NCC)

-A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest.
-Several rare species of lichen have been found in NCC nature reserves along the Percival River, and the area boasts the widest diversity of lichen across PEI to date.
-Many species of lichen are sensitive to air pollution, and their presence and variety within the Percival River forests indicates a healthy environment.
+A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest, including several rare species of lichen.
+The Percival River area boats the widest diversity of lichen in PEI.
+Many species of lichen are sensitive to air pollution, and their presence and variety indicates a healthy environment.

-To learn more about this property and the Nature Conservancy of Canada’s work on Prince Edward Island or how you can donate, please contact Julie Vasseur at (902) 892-3608 or firstname.lastname@example.org, or Faith Flemming at Faith.Flemming@natureconservancy.ca.
+To learn more about the Nature Conservancy of Canada’s work on Prince Edward Island and how you can contribute, please contact Faith Flemming, director of development, NCC, at Faith.Flemming@natureconservancy.ca.